 When I woke, I was impressed by a single image from my dream: Lau Lau, dressed in her maroon, velvet Mandarin dress, surrounded by white.
 I sat up and tried to focus my eyes on the road.
 I was stunned at the image of my grandmother’s death, still so vividly burning in my head, and said nothing.

 “I need to use the bathroom,” I whined.
 I needed to get out of the car, away from the dream.
 So she pulled us over at the next rest stop and we relieved ourselves and ordered Happy Meals.

 As soon as we entered the house, Ming and I rushed to Lau Lau in the pink-green room.
 My mother headed down the stairs to wake my father, whom she found reading in the den.
 Ming burst into Lau Lau’s room first and happily called to her.
 Following closely behind, I did the same.
-Lau Lau was seated on her chair, her heavy head hung forward.
-We were so happy to see her and said so.
+Lau Lau was seated on her chair, her heavy head resting forward.
 She did not stir.
 She did not raise her eyes to our chatter.

 Ming turned and fled the room to retrieve my mother.
 I heard his voice, high and desperate, “Momma, Lau Lau won’t wake up!”
 I touched Lau Lau’s hand and backed away.
 On the nightstand, next to an empty glass, there were two crumpled, cellophane wrappers from the small moon-cakes left over from the Chinese Harvest Holiday.
 Each was the size of an egg.
 I rubbed my fingers together, still feeling the coldness of her hand, and thought how old those hard, dry cakes were, how terrible they must have tasted.